oscarferraz/ICASSP23/README.md

 <!--I might release a cleaner version of this some time in the future, but probably not, because I'm working on other stuff now.

 Good luck!-->

+### Networks

+The following networks were used in this work:

+    - AlexNet
+    - GoogleNetV1
+    - SqueezeNet
+    - ResNet-18
+    - ResNet-50
+    - ResNet-101
+    - ResNet-152
+    - VGG-16
+    - VGG-19

+All of these networks can be found at https://drive.google.com/drive/folders/1rdBGUq4RYoNh70cXGpIehNTI-j27ZM6g?usp=sharing